anushakatakam1/NAT-POC/README.md

-# OrderManagementSystem
+# CovidTrackingSystem

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.3.
+This is used to track the covid details for each state with active, recovered, deceased and confirmed cases.
+User can select any of these sections to visualize the data.
+Used ngx-chart to achieve this.

 ## Development server